-- How do you ensure that Local Public Agencies (LPA) provide the Department with signed Title VI assurances (Form 1050.2A), including Appendices A and K, annually? - How do you ensure that LPAs include in their subcontracts FHWA Form 1273 and Title VI Assurances, including Appendices A and K? - Have you received any complaints related to discrimination on the basis of race, color or national origin?
-How many and how did you process them? - How do ensure that public meetings and notices related to LPA projects comply with Title VI?
+- How do you ensure that Local Public Agencies (LPA) provide the Department with signed Title VI assurances (Form 1050.2A), including all Appendices, annually? - How do you ensure that LPAs include in their subcontracts FHWA Form 1273 and Title VI Assurances, including all Appendices? - Have you received any complaints related to discrimination on the basis of race, color, or national origin?
+How many and how did you process them? - How do ensure that public meetings and notices related to LPA projects comply with Title VI? - Have you received any complaints related to discrimination on the basis of race, color, or national origin?
+How many and how did you process them?